-Humanitarian overview Conflict and violence in the Horn of Africa have forced many to seek protection in Djibouti.
+NRC's operations in Djibouti Humanitarian overview Conflict and violence in the Horn of Africa have forced many to seek protection in Djibouti.
 Its position has also made it a transit country and the main route for migration towards Yemen and beyond.
 Repeated droughts and occasional flash floods have worsened the already extreme climatic condition, causing severe water shortages and increasing the levels of food insecurity and malnutrition.
 The drought and floods continue to displace people in the region and push them to cross the border to Djibouti.
 The country has been dealing with multiple crises, including recurrent droughts, locust swarms, flooding, and epidemics of malaria and chikungunya.
 The recent Covid-19 pandemic has seriously strained the country's health system and put already very poor households under additional economic stress.
 Djibouti hosts about 31,096 refugees and asylum seekers, mainly Somalis, Ethiopians, Eritreans and, as of late, Yemenis fleeing war.
 High pressure on weak services in camps, rural and urban areas has left an increasing number of people with little access to basic services and water.
-NRC's operation

-In Djibouti, we work on crisis support as well as disaster and climate-related displacement, all of which affect both refugees and Djibouti nationals.
-The Djibouti office recently secured funding from the Intergovernmental Authority on Development (IGAD) focusing on the socio-economic inclusion of refugees and host communities in protracted displacement situations in the region of Ali Sabieh-Ali Addeh'.
-NRC Djibouti Established 2013 International staff 1 incoming National staff 8
+NRC's operation In Djibouti, we work on crisis support as well as disaster and climate-related displacement, all of which affect both refugees and Djibouti nationals.
+The Djibouti office recently secured funding from the Intergovernmental Authority on Development (IGAD) focusing on the socio-economic inclusion of refugees and host communities in protracted displacement situations in the region of Ali Sabieh-Ali Addeh.
+NRC Djibouti Established International staff National staff 2013 1 incoming 8

-NRC Djibouti
+NRC in Djibouti

-Country office

-Djibouti City
+Country office Djibouti City

-Areas of operation

-Ali Sabieh, Obock
+Areas of operation Ali Sabieh, Obock

-NRC Djibouti Country director: Mohamed Abdi Email: mohamed.abdi@nrc.no Phone: + 967 738 401 702 www.nrc.no/djibouti Address: Gabode V, lot 11 close to Proxyshop, Djibouti City Livelihoods and food security Refugees have little to no work, opportunities or income earning alternatives.
-Limitations on income generating opportunities negatively affect household and community dynamics, and constitutes a protection risk.
+NRC in Djibouti Country director: Mohamed Abdi Email: so.main@nrc.no Phone: + 967 738 401 702 www.nrc.no/djibouti Address: Gabode V, lot 11 close to Proxyshop, Djibouti City, Djibouti Livelihoods and food security Refugees often have little to no work, opportunities or income earning alternatives.
+Limitations on income generating opportunities negatively affect household and community dynamics, and constitute a protection risk.
 Food insecurity is driven by droughts and other natural hazards like flooding.
 The Covid-19 outbreak and global food pricing changes have also negatively affected food access and affordability.
 Our livelihoods activities target both refugees and host communities.
-The IGAD project will focus on providing training to youth and local community training on microenterprise and business management.
+The IGAD project will focus on providing training to youth and local communities on microenterprise and business management.
 Shelter and settlements As crises continue in neighbouring countries including Eritrea, Somalia and Yemen, refugees in Djibouti require better housing to shelter them through their time in displacement.
-Our shelter teams are: - through funding from IGAD, constructing a Community Development Center (CDC) accessible to host and refugee communities, with effort on making CDC a well-serviced urban settlement - renovating a vocational training centre focused on transport and logistics training and entrepreneurial classes Information, counselling and legal assistance (ICLA) The IGAD project, in partnership with local partners, will: - seek to provide structured group information sessions regarding employment law and procedures (FLP) - provide information on the national legal framework procedures of ELP programming according to the guidelines

-NRC Djibouti is grateful for the generous support from:
+Our shelter teams are: • through funding from IGAD, constructing a community development centre (CDC) accessible to host and refugee communities, with the aim of making CDC a well-serviced urban settlement renovating a vocational training centre focused on transport and logistics training and entrepreneurial classes Information, counselling and legal assistance (ICLA) The IGAD project, in partnership with a local partner, will: - seek to provide structured group information sessions regarding the employment law and procedures (ELP) of the target group - provide information on the national legal framework procedures of ELP programming according to the NRC guidelines NRC in Djibouti is grateful for the generous support from our donors: